Website Awards - St. Louis Park, MN

 The answer was a combination of a public information campaign and GraffitiNet, a web-based site (software developed by Jason Huber) for cities to share pertinent information.
 This aggregate data has allowed the Hennepin County Attorney to strengthen cases that would otherwise have remained city-specific and has earned the City of St. Louis Park a Local Government Innovation Award

-"This award recognizes exactly what GraffitiNet and our public information campaign aimed to do – find a creative approach to graffiti problems," said Tom Harmening, St. Louis Park City Manager.
+"This award recognizes exactly what GraffitiNet and our public information campaign aimed to do – find a creative approach to graffiti problems," St. Louis Park City Manager Tom Harmening said.
 "It's an honor for our city and all of the cities involved to be recognized for this collaboration and its success."

 "I am very impressed with the quality of the many applications we received.
-The winners deserve the public's gratitude for real innovation that saves taxpayer dollars in these difficult economic times," said Jay Kiedrowski, senior fellow at the Humphrey Institute.
+The winners deserve the public's gratitude for real innovation that saves taxpayer dollars in these difficult economic times," Humphrey Institute Senior Fellow Jay Kiedrowski said.